 Dispute over Ohio drop box limit ends as advocates drop suit

-Columbus, Ohio – The fight over Ohio’s limit on ballot drop boxes ended Friday after a coalition of voting rights groups opted to drop their lawsuit, leaving in place an election chief’s order that was derided by three separate courts.
+Columbus, Ohio – The fight over Ohio’s limit on ballot drop boxes ended after a coalition of voting rights groups opted to drop their lawsuit Friday, leaving in place an election chief’s order that was derided by three separate courts.

 The A. Philip Randolph Institute, League of Women Voters of Ohio and ACLU of Ohio made the decision after the federal appellate court in Cincinnati set a timetable last week that pushed further activity in the case past Election Day.